Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Conclusions

 \section{Conclusions}

-In this work, we presented an agent based geospatial simulation framework that links human behavior, infectious disease dynamics, and wastewater signals for wastewater based epidemiology.
-Building on the Patterns of Life simulation, we integrated daily mobility, multilayer social interactions, physiologically motivated defecation, and an individual level SEIR process with gamma like shedding dynamics.
-Using a case study of 10,000 agents in Fulton County, Georgia, we demonstrated how infection rates, mobility patterns, and toilet use jointly shape epidemic trajectories, wastewater pathogen loads, and the spatial spread of contamination.
+In this work, we presented an agent-based geospatial simulation framework that links human behavior, infectious disease dynamics, and wastewater pathogen loads for WBE.
+Building on the Patterns of Life simulation, we integrated daily mobility, multilayer social interactions, physiologically motivated defecation, and an individual-level SEIR process with gamma-like shedding dynamics.
+Using a case study of 10,000 agents in Fulton County, Georgia, we demonstrated how infection rates, mobility patterns, and toilet use jointly shape epidemic trajectories, wastewater pathogen loads, and the spatial distribution of pathogen shedding.

-Our results highlight three key insights for wastewater based epidemiology.
-First, mobility and toilet choice can substantially decouple residential population counts from wastewater contributions, especially at upstream sampling scales, explaining why nominal sewershed populations can yield very different wastewater signals.
-Second, wastewater pathogen loads closely track epidemic timing and magnitude but can show nonlinear responses to changes in infection rate due to early depletion of susceptible individuals under high transmission.
-Third, spatial analyses reveal how shedding clusters emerge, merge, and dissipate over time, indicating transmission corridors and hotspots that are not visible in aggregated wastewater measurements alone.
+Our results highlight two insights that rely on the individual-level, behavior- and mobility-explicit nature of the framework.
+First, mobility and toilet use can substantially decouple residential case counts from wastewater contributions, especially at upstream sampling locations, explaining why nominal sewershed populations can produce different wastewater pathogen loads.
+Second, spatial analyses reveal how shedding clusters emerge, grow, and dissipate over time, revealing potential transmission corridors and hotspots that are not visible in aggregated wastewater measurements alone.
+As a consistency check, the aggregate wastewater load closely tracks epidemic timing and magnitude and, as expected for SEIR-type dynamics, responds nonlinearly to the infection rate because early depletion of susceptible agents limits transmission in high-transmission scenarios.

 This work also has limitations that motivate future research.
-The current implementation models only a single pathogen and a simplified SEIR structure, and does not include hydraulic transport or in sewer decay.
-Future extensions will incorporate realistic sewer flow, multiple pathogens, and behavior change in response to interventions.
+The current implementation models a single pathogen using a simplified SEIR structure and does not include hydraulic transport or in-sewer decay.
+Future extensions will incorporate realistic sewer flow, multiple pathogens, and behavioral changes in response to interventions.
 Calibration against empirical wastewater and case data will further refine model parameters and improve interpretability.